All Episodes

 He's an honest broker.

-But Horowitz's reputation will be put to the test when he releases the findings on the Clinton email investigation, because no matter what he concludes, it's likely to create a political fire storm coming at a time when both Republicans and the White House are charging all of this political bias being rampant at the DOJ and the FBI.
+But Horowitz's reputation will be put to the test when he releases the findings on the Clinton email investigation because no matter what he concludes, it's likely to create a political firestorm coming at a time when both Republicans and the White House are charging all of this political bias being rampant at the DOJ and the FBI.

-And the inspector general is examining whether then FBI director James Comey broke FBI procedures in his public disclosures about the Clinton case, including the letter that he sent to Congress a few weeks before the election.
+And the Inspector General is examining whether then FBI Director James Comey broke FBI procedures in his public disclosures about the Clinton case, including the letter that he sent to Congress a few weeks before the election and before Trump fired Comey.

 Democrats were outspoken in their criticism for those decisions, saying that he violated procedure and cost Clinton the election.

-Lanny Davis has a brand new book saying as much uh out there today, but Horowitz is looking into the allegations.
+Lanny Davis has a brand new book saying as much out there today, but Horowitz is looking into the allegations.

 But here's some facts we know.

-The mishandling of classified information.
+18 U.S.C.
+793, the mishandling of classified information.

-This is part of the espionage act.
+This is part of the Espionage Act.

 That's a crime.